 Customers come to BuildIT with a software stack in place already.
 Many have their accounting software and estimating systems in place.
 They are after a solution to a specific problem, or set of problems.
 BuildIT provides that solution without the overhead of features/functionality that our customers will never use.

 Take for instance "client access" or "online selections" on your website where the client can make changes on their project.
 While this may work for some larger volume builders, for most it is just dead weight.
 Even those that tried to make it work admit it's hard to implement and maintain, and therefore they abandon it altogether.
-And if you a small custom builder, spec builder, renovator, commercial general contractor or trade, these are just features you are paying for but will never benefit from.
+And if you are a small custom builder, spec builder, renovator, commercial general contractor or trade, these are just features you are paying for but will never benefit from.

 Paying 100% of the price but only using a fraction of the software doesn't make financial sense.
 If all you need is scheduling and basic project management functionality, switch to BuildIT.